mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/index.md

 ### Install Pear

-1. Check the "Make PHP available on the command line" check box on your Languages > PHP tab.
+1. Check the "Make this version available on the command line" check box on your Languages > PHP tab.
 2. Restart your servers.

-An aliases now exists in your `~/.profile` file.
+An alias now exists in your `~/.profile` file.